Birrellc/Navigating-Newcastle/README.md

 #### Color Scheme

-- My color scheme came from the random color pannels generator on [Coolors](https://coolors.co/) later in the project i was unhappy with the original color scheme and chose to generate another random color scheme.
+- My color scheme came from the random color panels generator on [Coolors](https://coolors.co/) later in the project i was unhappy with the original color scheme and chose to generate another random color scheme.

 ![picture](static/images/nncolors.png)